LittleBeeMark/mark_conf-tmux/README.md

 this conf(.tmux.conf) is used by my mac

-you can copy it to the file path : ~/.tmux.conf then you can enter the tumx and use control + b + :
-then source ~/.tmux.conf
+you can copy it to the file path : ~/.tmux.conf then you can enter the tumx and use "control + b + : " then source ~/.tmux.conf